lban2049/requests/.aigne/doc-smith/docs/api-reference.md

 ### Session Attributes

-You can configure a `Session` object by setting its attributes:
+You can configure a `Session` object by setting its attributes before making requests:

 | Attribute | Description |
 |---|---|